-The Raglan Water Supply Reticulation Upgrade project will replace old and undersized pipelines within the town's water supply network.
-By constructing the new pipelines, we'll ensure a quality water supply for existing properties and development for the years to come.
-Main Road and upper Bow Street are the next focal points, with work largely undertaken within the road reserve area under traffic management on Main Road and upper Bow Street.
+Upgrades to the Raglan Water Supply Reticulation Upgrade project, will replace old and undersized pipelines within the town's water supply network.
+By constructing the new pipelines, we'll ensure quality water supply for existing properties and development for the years to come.
+Main Road and upper Bow Street are the next focal points, and with work largely undertaken within the road reserve area under traffic management on Main Road and upper Bow Street.

-This past summer we took a different approach to imposing water restrictions across the district.
-Rather than blanket restrictions, we reviewed individual supply zones and made decisions based on localised capacity.
+This past summer we took a different approach to imposing water restrictions across the rohe.
+Rather than blanket restrictions across the rohe, we reviewed individual supply zones and made decisions based on localised capacity.
 This, coupled with the unseasonable weather we experienced, resulted in no water restrictions throughout the district all summer.